What is CHID?

 - CHID stands for the Comparative History of Ideas, an interdisciplinary humanities major at UW.

-- Our on-campus and study abroad classes take theoretical ideas from fields like history, philosophy, and sociology and look at how they play out in the real world.
+- Our on-campus and study abroad classes take theoretical ideas from fields like history, philosophy, and sociology and examine how they play out in the real world.

 Why study abroad with CHID?